jsmolka/blog/content/eggvance/progress-6.md

   {{<image src="eggvance/emerald-berry-2.png" caption="Time to harvest">}}
 {{</flex>}}

 I later stumbled across a NanoBoyAdvance [issue](https://github.com/fleroviux/NanoboyAdvance/issues/136) reported by Robert Peip, which mentions that the RTC doesn't work in Sennen Kazoku.
-The game boots and then shows an error screen mentioning "broken clock equipment."
+The game boots and then shows an error screen mentioning "broken clock equipment".
 I tested it in my emulator and observed the same behavior.

 {{<flex>}}
   {{<image src="eggvance/sennen-rtc-bug.png" caption="Complaints about a bad RTC">}}